 Working hours

 Stay on board for several months to one year.
-Shift work
+Work in shift

 Working environment